|

 chlorine that is not recommended, by any chemical

-manufacturer that I know of, for use in a residential spa or
+manufacturer that I know of, for us e in a residential spa or

 hot tub.
 Those "chlorine pucks" are slow dissolving trichlor